 During the days of traditional marketing, planning a billboard ad could require 2-3 months from planning to execution.
 With digital marketing, we have the opportunity to do more things and at a quicker pace.
 For instance, a last-minute campaign is much quicker to set up as a digital campaign, as the ads can be ready within a few hours.
 By nature, traditional outlets do not have the same opportunity.

 A digital campaign is also very flexible.
 It gives marketers the option to make quick changes anytime and anywhere if the need arises.
 For a small business, this could be beneficial when trying to scale over time.

 How do performance marketers track an ad campaigns effectiveness?
 While it can be difficult to track if your ad is performing on traditional media such as TV or radio – every digital marketing technique used is measurable.
 On top of that, performance marketers can quickly adjust or pause the campaigns that are not working and increase the spending on the ones that do.

 With the right tracking tools and pixel setup, they are able to check which marketing channel is performing the best for their campaign.
 This not only gives them an advantage in understanding their customer’s purchase behavior but also allows them to retarget their audience in the right channel and in the most relevant way.
 Digital marketing eliminates the guesswork when it comes to marketing and content strategy

 Know Your Customers

-A great alternative to learn more about your customers is by engaging with them.
-Here you can create interactive posts such as polls or questionnaires on Instagram stories, or run a competition or two on Facebook to see how your customers react.
+A great alternative to learn more about your brand’s customers is by engaging with them.
+Here you can create interactive posts such as polls or questionnaires on Instagram stories, or run a contest or two on Facebook to see how your customers react.
 All these initiatives will allow you to analyse your customer’s behaviour and interest via your social platforms.

 Examples of Digital Advertising Channels